choi8616/cse15l-lab-reports/lab-report-1-week-2.md

 ## Yonghyeon Choi PID:A17010613

 **Part1 : Installing VScode**
-- First of all, go to Visual Studio Code website [VSCode](https://code.visualstudio.com/).
+- First of all, go to [Visual Studio Code Website](https://code.visualstudio.com/).
 Follow all the steps.
 - Install the VScode in your Mac, Windows, or Linux.
 - Image below will be a window that you will see if you have installed the program properly on your device.